Tips for First Timers

 4. Find a Friend or a Group - Getting into running shape can be difficult and even hurt.
-Having a training partner or running with a group can make really help keep your mind in a good place.
-Misery loves company.
+Having a training partner or running with a group can really help keep your mind in a good place.

 6. Cross-train - On your off days, you can cross-train with spinning, cycling, swimming or yoga.
-If your body is fatigued, use them to recover.
+Recovery is key!

-8. Learn to Drink/Eat/Fuel on the run- Depending on your fitness level, age, etc, your expected finish time will have you out there for two to three hours.
+8. Learn to Drink/Eat/Fuel on the run- Depending on your fitness level, age, etc, you could be on the course for two to three hours.
 Carry water or an electrolyte replenishment with you and learn to drink it while you are running/walking.
-Also there are many kinds of energy bars and gels that you can carry with you to help give you that boost when you feel the fatigue.
+Also, there are many kinds of energy bars and gels that you can carry with you to help give you that boost when you feel the fatigue.
 Your long run is a great time to see what works well for your body.

 This is not one of the 10 tips but let's call it #11.
 Choosing a charity and raising money is my bonus tip.
 Making your miles matter can help give you the additional drive and accountability to lace them up and train when you’d rather be sleeping in.